awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 When TF\-IDF is calculated for a column of text data, each word in each sentence is converted to a real number that represents its semantic importance\.
 Higher numbers are associated with less frequent words, which tend to be more meaningful\.

 When you define a **Vectorize** transform step, the count vectorizer and TF\-IDF methods are defined using data available in Data Wrangler when defining this step\.
-These same methods will be used when running a Data Wrangler job\.
+These same methods are used when running a Data Wrangler job\.

 You configure this transform using the following:
-+ **Output column name**: This transform will create a new column with the text embedding\.
++ **Output column name**: This transform creates a new column with the text embedding\.
 Use this field to specify a name for this output column\.
 + **Tokenizer**: A tokenizer converts the sentence into a list of words, or *tokens*\.

   Choose **Standard** to use a tokenizer that splits by white space and converts each word to lowercase\.
 For example, `"Good dog"` is tokenized to `["good","dog"]`\.